Infrared Sauna Benefits

 Trustworthy, reputable health and wellness sites can provide plenty of side by side comparisons between infrared and traditional saunas: WebMD, Mayo Clinic, and so forth.
 Additionally, PubMed, ScienceDirect, and Google Scholar can help here as well.

 Often, the sauna companies publish these themselves, wanting to show how their infrared sauna favorably compares.
 Consumer review sites as well as retailer sites (everything from “Consumer Reports” to Amazon) can provide comparisons as well.
-Before purchasing or even stepping foot in any kind of sauna, speak to your healthcare provider.
+Before purchasing or using an infrared sauna, it’s best to first consult your healthcare provider.